 'National Doodle Day is about having fun whilst raising funds to help people whose lives are affected by epilepsy and neurofibromatosis.
 Enter our national competition and doodle alongside hundreds of celebrities and help us build on the £160,000 raised so far!'

 Each year Google invites youngsters to submit their doodles made around their logo.

-If you find it difficult to draw on the board, the book '1000 Pictures for Teachers to Copy' by Andrew Wright (Nelson) is an excellent guide.
+If you find it difficult to draw on the board, the book '1000 Pictures for Teachers to Copy' by Andrew Wright (Pearson Longman) is an excellent guide.
 It takes you step-by-step through building up people & everyday objects.